He cannot be a gentleman which loveth not a dog. – John Northbrooke

 Photos displayed courtesy of Carol Giese, Offenburgher Reg’d, Alberta

 The Rottweiler stands up to 27 inches (68 cm) at the shoulder and weighs as much as 132 pounds (60 kg).

 He has a harsh, shiny, black coat with rich tan or mahogany markings.
 He is a powerful dog with a sturdy build.
 As befits a working guard dog, he has great strength, agility, and endurance.

 As working dogs, Rottweilers like to have something to do.
 Herding, competing in obedience, tracking, search and rescue, or retrieving the newspaper are all jobs at which Rottweilers excel.

 First time dog owners should think twice about this breed as they have a dominant nature.
 This is not the dog for everyone.
 They require a calm, stable and firm “pack leader” or they will assume that role for you.

 Fearless and confident, Rottweilers are effective guard dogs, loyal and determined, who will defend their families and property vigorously.
-They may be aggressive towards other dogs and must be socialized at an early age.
+They may be aggressive towards other dogs and strangers as they are very territorial.

 Rottweilers who are overly aggressive and even dangerous are usually the products of irresponsible ownership, abuse, neglect, or lack of socialization and training.
 Be aware that these dogs are exceptionally strong which is the primary reason that responsible breeders and breed experts state that formal training and extensive socialization are essential for all Rottweilers.

 In addition to training and socialization, Rottweilers need exercise and challenging mental stimulation.
 Boredom can lead to destructiveness.
 This breed, brought up in the right conditions are wonderful companions, devoted to the family.
 However, it is never recommended that strong, naturally dominant dogs be left unsupervised with children.